 Computers and other digital screen devices are now widely used to work, learn, and socialize.
 Despite their benefits, they can cause computer vision syndrome.
 Without the use of blue light lenses, you may experience blurry vision and other discomforting symptoms.
 At Medina Eye Care in San Antonio and Castroville, TX, we provide various treatments to reduce your symptoms and help you see clearly.

-What Is Computer Vision Syndrome?
+What Causes Computer Vision Syndrome?